-Heart disease accounts for more fatalities than any other single cause or group of causes of death in the United States.
-Valvular heart disease, affecting over 5 million individuals in the United States alone, can be congenital or acquired and may or may not be symptomatic for patients.
-While national Guidelines inform the care, controversies in care within advancing technological and medical arenas demand collaborative methods of diagnosis and strategies for medical, surgical and interventional management.
+Valvular heart disease affects more than 5 million individuals in the United States alone, can be congenital or acquired and may or may not be symptomatic for patients.
+While national guidelines inform the care, controversies in care within advancing technological and medical arenas demand collaborative methods of diagnosis and strategies for medical, surgical and interventional management.

 This interdisciplinary course emphasizes clinical decision making while combining the most relevant medical, surgical and interventional options for patient care.
-Tools for management are rapidly advancing and can significantly impact the entire care team.
-Breakout sessions for cardiologists, cardiac surgeons, nurses and physician assistants are designed to help specialists manage their unique challenges from a team perspective.
+Because rapid advances in valvular heart disease management affect the entire care team, the course includes sessions for cardiologists, cardiac surgeons, nurses and physician assistants that are designed to help specialists manage their unique challenges from a team perspective.

 This course is intended for cardiologists, interventional cardiologists, cardiothoracic surgeons, internists, nurses, physician assistants and all health care professionals involved in the evaluation, diagnosis and/or management of patients with valvular heart disease